-Students and parents often want to know what are some good books to read that have good content and are age appropriate.
+It can be challenging to find good books for students to read that have good content and are age appropriate.
 The debate continues about what age is the Hunger Games really appropriate for?
 When I was a teacher-librarian I did not sign out the Hunger Games to anyone younger than Grade 7 unless they brought me a note from a parent.
 Teachers are always looking for a good and unique read alouds that have not been done by a previous teacher.

 In Ontario, we are lucky that our Ontario Library Association runs reading contests from ages JK-Grade 12.
 Every year a team of library and education professionals read the submissions for the various categories and select ten titles to be featured and read in schools across the province.
 Students have a set time period to read the novels (usually January – April) and then they vote online about which book they felt was the best read for them.